Yujinginging/Belief-revision-Agent/README.md

 4. Implementation of expansion of belief base.

 ## Before running the project, please check if you have the folowing liabraries:
-sympy
+1. sympy
-sortedcontainers
+2. sortedcontainers

-if no, please do "pip install ##" in cmd.
+If no, please do "pip install ##" in cmd.
 Please also check for the version.